Stuffed Elk Flat Iron Steak

 Directions

-Carefully butterfly the cut of meat using a flexible boning knife similar to a fish filet knife.
+2. Carefully butterfly the elk flat iron steak using a flexible boning knife similar to a fish filet knife.
 This will allow you to open up the steak and easily remove the cartilage from the center.
-Be sure to remove the cartilage before cooking, otherwise you’ll being gnawing on your dinner for days.
 Lay the flat iron steak open and tenderize both sides with a meat mallet.
 Season with kosher salt and pepper and set aside.

-Heat a skillet over medium heat and cook the bacon until slightly crispy.
-Remove the bacon from the skillet and add the mushrooms, shallot and garlic.
-Sauté the mushrooms until browned about 7-8 minutes.
+3. Heat a skillet over medium heat and cook the pancetta bacon until slightly crispy.
+Remove the bacon from the skillet and add 2 tablespoons butter, mushrooms, shallot and garlic.
+Cook the mushrooms until browned about 7-8 minutes.
 Remove the mushrooms and set aside.
 Add the spinach to the skillet and cook until wilted about 1-2 minutes.
 Remove from heat.

-Place the flat iron steak on a clean surface and season with salt and pepper.
-Add the mushrooms, pancetta bacon, spinach and Cambozola cheese to the center.
+4. Place the flat iron steak on a clean surface and add the mushrooms, pancetta bacon, spinach and Cambozola cheese to the center.
 Starting at one side, begin to roll up the meat creating a pinwheel.
-You’ll lose a little of the mixture out from the ends but that’s OK.
 Using butcher’s twine, begin at one end tying a knot and then lay the string so it rests along the length of the stuffed steak.
 Place your thumb on the string one inch from the first knot and continue to wrap around holding everything in place.
-When done, set the stuffed steak into a metal baking dish and lightly brush the exterior of the meat with olive oil.

 Stuffed Flat Iron Elk Steak